Chinmay-Prashanth/tt_package/README.md

 - Performs realistic robot swing motions (forehand and backhand)
 - Uses optimized motor speeds for NEMA 23 and ST3215 actuators

-## Future Ball Prediction and Movement Features (Coming Soon)
+## Future Ball Prediction and Filtering

-The system will soon include an Extended Kalman Filter (EKF) for ball trajectory prediction with:
+The system will soon implement an Extended Kalman Filter (EKF) for ball trajectory prediction with:
 - Physics-based motion model accounting for gravity and bounces
 - Adaptive measurement update to handle noisy measurements
 - Future trajectory prediction to prepare the robot before the ball arrives
 - Visualization of the predicted trajectory for debugging

-Additionally, a specialized move_program will be implemented to:
-- Process predicted ball positions in real-time
-- Calculate optimal interception points
-- Plan and execute efficient robot movements to meet the ball
-- Adapt to changing predictions with path replanning

-## Development Roadmap

-1. ✅ Ball position tracking
-2. ✅ Basic robot movements
-3. ✅ Rally simulator
-4. 🔄 Ball trajectory prediction (in progress)
-5. 🔄 Predictive robot movement (in progress)
-6. ⬜ Full game capability

 ## Configuration